 world (already loaded by attaching its parent package with

 7.4 File formats

 Spatial datasets are usually stored as files or in spatial databases.
-File formats can either store vector or raster data, while spatial databases such as PostGIS can store both.
-Today file formats may seem bewildering but there has been much consolidation and standardization since the beginnings of GIS software in the 1960s when the first widely distributed program (SYMAP) for spatial analysis was created at Harvard University (Coppock and Rhind 1991).
+File formats can either store vector or raster data, while spatial databases such as PostGIS can store both (see also section 9.6.2).
+Today the variety of file formats may seem bewildering but there has been much consolidation and standardization since the beginnings of GIS software in the 1960s when the first widely distributed program (SYMAP) for spatial analysis was created at Harvard University (Coppock and Rhind 1991).

-There are more than 100 spatial data formats exist available to R users via GDAL.
+GDAL provides access to more than 200 vector and raster data formats.
 Table 7.2 presents some basic information about selected and often used spatial file formats.

 |ESRI Shapefile||.shp (the main file)||One of the most popular vector file formats.
 Consists of at least three files.
 The main files size cannot exceed 2 GB.
 It lacks support for mixed type.
 Column names are limited to 10 characters, and number of columns are limited at 255.
 It has poor support for Unicode standard.||Vector||Partially open|

 |GeoJSON||.geojson||Extends the JSON exchange format by including a subset of the simple feature representation.||Vector||Open|